 Tibet -- the roof of the world is a region full of amazing environments, beautiful features, and houses lots of unbelievable sites, mountains, and religious activities.
 It’s also an area full of tradition and mysterious culture.
-Many tourists have been to Tibet, but very few understand the Tibetan language.
+Many tourists have been to Tibet, but very a few understand the language of Tibet.

-So, in this article, we shall discuss the history of the Tibetan language, Tibetan alphabets, notable features in the Tibetan language, and their grammar.
+So, in this article, we shall discuss the history, alphabets, notable features, as well as grammar in the Tibetan language.

 The Tibetan language is sometimes referred to as Bodic or Tibetic language, which is gotten from the Tibeto-Burnam group.
 This group was originated from the Sino-Tibetan language family.

-Tibetans, Nepalese, Bhutanese, and some parts of northern India such as Sikkim also speak the Tibetic language fluently, and according to scholars, it’s divided into four different dialect groups which are Central, Northern, Southern, and Western Tibetan Language.
+Tibetans, Nepalese, Bhutanese, and some parts of northern India such as Sikkim also speak the Tibetan language fluently.
+According to scholars, it’s now divided into four different dialect groups which are Central, Northern, Southern, and Western Tibetan Language.

 However, each dialect is divided into different Tibetan language.
 For instance, the Lhasa dialect is for the central group while Sikkim, Nepal, and Bhutan belong to the southern group.
 The western groups have a different intonation compared to other dialects.

-Historically, written Tibetan came up during the 7th century AD according to Thonmi Sambhota -- who is one of Songstem Gampo's ministers.
+Historically, written Tibetan came up during the 7th century AD according to Thonmi Sambhota -- who is one of Songsten Gampo's ministers.

-Songstem Gampo who was the 33rd king of the Yarlung Dynasty of the southern Tibet, and at the same time, the first ruler in the land of Tibet.
+Songsten Gampo who was the 33rd king of the Yarlung Dynasty of southern Tibet, and at the same time, the first ruler in the land of Tibet.

-This ruler sent Sambhota to India to gather information about the Buddhist religion.
+This ruler sent Thonmi Sambhota to India to gather information about the Buddhist religion.

-So, Sambhota then made a script based on the Devanagari model.
-By using Sanskrit grammar, Thonmi Sambhota wrote Tibetan grammar, and with Tibetan alphabets, Buddhist text was translated into Tibetan text.
+So, Sambhota made a script based on the Devanagari model.
+By using Sanskrit grammar, Sambhota wrote Tibetan grammar, and with Tibetan alphabets, Buddhist text was translated into Tibetan text.

-Moreover, Mahavyutpatti -- which is the first Sanskrit-Tibetan dictionary.
-And it's a kind of woodblock printing appeared for the first time in the 9th century.
+Moreover, Mahavyutpatti, which is the first Sanskrit-Tibetan dictionary, is a kind of woodblock printing appeared for the first time in the 9th century.

-Since then, this language has been used in Tibet, and can still be found in few monasteries in Tibet.
+Since then, this language has been used in Tibet, and this kind of printing can still be found in a few monasteries in Tibet.

-The Tibetan language came up as a result of getting a firsthand Buddhism information and includes works translated from the Sanskrit and Chinese into a proper Tibetan language.
+The Tibetan language came up as a result of getting firsthand Buddhism information and includes works translated from Sanskrit and Chinese into a proper Tibetan language.

-The Tibetan language uses syllabic alphabets as its preferred writing system and has lots of features making it more generally acceptable to be used by the Nepalese, northern Indian, and Bhutanese.
+The language in Tibet uses syllabic alphabets as its preferred writing system and has lots of features making it more generally acceptable to be used by the Nepalese, northern Indian, and Bhutanese.